-We broadly labeled these interventions as care or case management interventions (n=3,039).
+Study and population characteristics.
+We categorized 18 interventions in 17 trials as care or case management interventions (n=3,039).
 We broadly labeled these interventions as care or case management if the intervention included professional assistance to help arrange, implement, or facilitate services to meet a patient's and family's needs.
 In all cases, care management was intended for both the caregiver and the patient with dementia (or the patient's entire family).
-One trial398 extended existing care coordination for patients by also providing care coordination support for caregivers through a personalized caregiver support plan.
-Six of these 17 trials were new to this update, two of which took place in the United States.^{392, 395}
+One trial extended existing care coordination for patients by also providing care coordination support for caregivers through a personalized caregiver support plan.
+Six of these 17 trials were new to this update, two of which took place in the United States.

-Four were cluster RCTs, randomizing at the level of the primary care clinician^{383, 396} or practice.^{394, 397} Six trials took place in the United States, six in Europe (Finland, Germany, or Netherlands), one in Australia, three in Hong Kong, and one in Canada.
-Most recruited participants from primary care, ^{383, 389, 390, 392, 394, 396, 397} with the remaining recruiting from memory clinics or other outpatient clinics, ^{386, 391, 393} health plan membership, 382 local Alzheimer's organization, 384 or other social services or self-referred methods. ^{385, 387, 388, 395, 398} Sample sizes ranged from 72 to 516 caregiver-patient dyads.
-Collectively, trials within this category of intervention provided the longest followup, with all but one392 following participants for a year or longer.
+Four were cluster RCTs, randomizing at the level of the primary care clinician or practice.
+Six trials took place in the United States, six in Europe (Finland, Germany, or Netherlands), one in Australia, three in Hong Kong, and one in Canada.
+Most recruited participants from primary care,385, 391, 392, 394, 396, 398, 399 with the remaining recruiting from memory clinics or other outpatient clinics,388, 393, 395 health plan membership, local Alzheimer's organization, or other social services or self-referred methods.387, 389, 390, 397, 400 Sample sizes ranged from 72 to 516 caregiver-patient dyads.
+Collectively, trials within this category of intervention provided the longest followup, with all but one following participants for a year or longer.
 Eight of the 18 trials provided results at 1.5 or 2 years followup.

 All care management interventions were intended for patients with dementia.
-Two trials also included a small proportion of participants with MCI,^{393, 395} and one trial enrolled health plan members whose medical records indicated they had a dementia diagnosis or a symptom code indicating memory loss.382 Baseline mean MMSE scores of patients ranged from mild dementia (22.8) to moderate dementia (13.8).
+Two trials also included a small proportion of participants with MCI, and one trial enrolled health plan members whose medical records indicated they had a dementia diagnosis or a symptom code indicating memory loss.
+Baseline mean MMSE scores of patients ranged from mild dementia (22.8) to moderate dementia (13.8).
 Few (7 trials) reported the proportion of patients being treated for dementia with medication; in those that did, 27 to 78 percent of patients were taking an AChEI.
 One trial required patients to be on a stable dose of an AChEI to be eligible for the study.
-392

-Two trials included only or mainly spousal caregivers;^{388, 392} the others included a fairly even distribution of spouse, child, and other relational caregivers.
-The mean age of caregivers ranged from 44 to 75 years old while the mean age of patients ranged from 68 to 84.
+Two trials included only or mainly spousal caregivers; the others included a fairly even distribution of spouse, child, and other relational caregivers.
+The mean age of caregivers ranged from 44 to 75 years while the mean age of patients ranged from 68 to 84 years.
 Most caregivers in each trial were female.
-The gender distribution of patients within trials was more evenly distributed and ranged from 38 to 68 percent females, where reported.
+The gender distribution of patients within trials was more evenly distributed and ranged from 38 to 68 percent female, where reported.
 Extremely limited data about the race/ethnicity, education, or other socioeconomic variables were provided for patients or caregivers.